Beyond Video Conferencing: How Agencies and FSIs Can Make the Most of UC

 MeriTalk: Zoom works with the FSI community to meet the UC needs of Federal agencies.
 Can you share some successes?

-Giglio: Federal Aviation Administration (FAA) Administrative Voice Enterprise Services (FAVES) is a large contract run by General Dynamics Information Technology (GDIT) that uses Zoom to provide voice and video for hundreds of FAA commercial sites.
+Meredith Krar: Federal Aviation Administration (FAA) Administrative Voice Enterprise Services (FAVES) is a large contract run by General Dynamics Information Technology (GDIT) that uses Zoom to provide voice and video for hundreds of FAA commercial sites.
 They’re leveraging hundreds of applications within the FAVES program, and GDIT has shared that Zoom has the lowest number of help desk tickets on the FAVES network.
 It’s super intuitive.
 A recent survey of government employees that we commissioned also shows that 87 percent felt favorable to Zoom.

 Another success story is Customs and Border Patrol (CBP), which recognized the need to process folks who are traversing the U.S. border at legal border crossings that aren’t airports or other checkpoints where a CBP officer can look at your passport or visa in person.
 There are hundreds of thousands border crossings outside of these checkpoints each year, and CBP needed a way to apply the same verification process to all border crossings.